Fragtality/PilotsDeck/RM.md

 | **CONTROL** | Command | MSFS, P3D, FSX, FS9 | `Control=Parameter(:Parameter)*(:Control=Parameter(:Parameter)*)*` |
 | --- | --- | --- | --- |
 - *Control*: The numerical ID of the Control (aka Event-ID).
+Multiple Controls can be separated with a `:` Sign.
 - *Parameter*: Zero or more optional Parameters for that Control.
+The first Parameter needs a preceding `=` and following Parameter are separated with `:` again.

 *Examples*:
 - `66168:65567` - Send Control *66168* and then send Control *65567*.